Conflict Resolution: Process, Strategies & Skills

 5. Don’t Jump to Conclusions

 The reasons for any conflict are often more complex than they first appear.
-In order to be just in your treatment of all parties, it’s advised not to conclude anything at the offset.
+To be just in your treatment of all parties, it’s advised not to conclude anything at the offset.
 Even if you think the conflict is obvious, allow everyone to share their perspective.
 Get a sense of the history involved.
 You don’t want to assume anything about anyone.
 Gather your facts and then weigh in with the wisdom of a judge.

-PPM eBook banner ad ProjectManager
+PPM ebook banner ad

 6. Think Opportunistically, Not Punitively